Windsor

 A fire on Campbell Avenue Monday has displaced 10 people and caused about $850,000 in damage, say officials with Windsor Fire and Rescue Services.

-The fire started in an abandoned two-storey house on Campbell near College Avenue, but it also damaged buildings on either side of it, officials said.
+The fire started in an abandoned two-storey house on Campbell near College Avenue, but it also damaged buildings on either side of it, fire officials said.

 Twelve fire vehicles were at the scene, along with police, EMS, Enwin and Transit Windsor.